adibg17/BHP/README.md

 ---

 **Note**: This project was developed for educational and demonstration purposes.
 The model's predictions should be used as estimates and not as definitive property valuations.
-Run the Flask Server
-cd Server
-python server.py
-Open the Frontend
-Open Client/app.html in your browser and use the interface to test predictions.